Blog Image

 How MCP Works

 MCP uses a client-server architecture to build a safe connection between external resources and AI models.
+This is the heart of model context protocol explained in plain terms.

 MCP Architecture